The 10th Kingdom

 The 10th Kingdom is an American fairytale fantasy miniseries written by Simon Moore and produced by Britain's Carnival Films, Germany's Babelsberg Film und Fernsehen, and the American Hallmark Entertainment.
-It depicts the adventures of a young woman and her father after they are transported from New York City, through a magical mirror, into a parallel world of fairy tales.
+It depicts the adventures of a father and daughter after they are transported from New York City, through a magical mirror, into a parallel world of fairy tales.

 The miniseries was initially broadcast over five nights in two-hour episodes, each airing weekly, on NBC, beginning February 27, 2000 and concluding March 26 of that same year.
 It won an Emmy Award for Outstanding Main Title Design in 2000.
 The premiere had more than 14.04 million viewers.

 Plot

 In a hidden realm, fairy tale characters inhabit nine magical kingdoms where an Evil Queen plots to rule them.
 She is held in a Fourth Kingdom prison.
 This kingdom is under the rule of Prince Wendell, the spoiled, arrogant grandson of Snow White.
 Weeks before his coronation ceremony, the Queen enlists the help of the brutal Troll King and his three children to release her right before the Prince makes his annual visit to the prison.
 Prince Wendell is captured by the Evil Queen, who is his wicked stepmother.
 She turns him into a Golden Retriever while her very own retriever is transformed into a facsimile of Wendell.
 In a panic, the transformed Prince flees through the prison, stumbles across a mirror portal in the basement, and is transported to New York City.
 The Troll King orders his bumbling children Burly, Blabberwort, and Bluebell to bring back the escaped Prince while the Queen releases a half-wolf prisoner (who is simply called Wolf) to retrieve him instead.

-Meanwhile, two regular Manhattan inhabitants, headstrong waitress Virginia Lewis and her oafish father Tony are entangled in the mishaps caused by the new magical arrivals to the city, including Wolf falling helplessly in love with Virginia and Tony being given six wishes (which he foolishly uses for personal gain, upon which they have a tendency to backfire).
+Meanwhile, two regular Manhattan inhabitants, headstrong waitress Virginia Lewis and her oafish father Tony, are entangled in the mishaps caused by the new magical arrivals to the city, including Wolf falling helplessly in love with Virginia and Tony being given six wishes (which he foolishly uses for personal gain, upon which they have a tendency to backfire).
 With Virginia having already determined that the transformed Wendell (named by a fellow waitress as 'Prince' even before Virginia learns his identity)--is more than just a normal dog, Tony uses his last wish to acquire the ability to understand the dog, who urges them to travel back to The Nine Kingdoms with him to break the spell.
 Tony, feeling responsible for Prince, reluctantly accepts, and Virginia and Tony are taken back to the realm through the magic mirror.